Sam Muggleton: Non-league

 On 17 January 2017, Muggleton signed for National League club Eastleigh for an undisclosed fee.

 On 20 March 2017, Muggleton signed for Eastleigh's National League rivals York City on a contract until the end of 2016–17.
 He joined York's National League North rivals Boston United on 21 October 2017 on a one-month loan.
 He made his debut the same day, starting in Boston's 2–1 away defeat to Curzon Ashton.
 Muggleton returned to York after the loan expired, having made six appearances for Boston.
 On 9 February 2018, he joined Northern Premier League Division One North club Scarborough Athletic on loan for the rest of the 2017–18 season.
 He made eight appearances as York finished 2017–18 in 11th place in the table.
 He was released at the end of the season.

 Muggleton signed for newly relegated National League club Chesterfield on 31 July 2018 on a one-year contract with the option of a further year.
 He joined National League North club Darlington on 8 February 2019 on a one-month loan.
 During his second appearance, he collided with an opponent and suffered a broken femur and three ruptured ligaments and a torn tendon in his left knee.
 Muggleton was released by Chesterfield at the end of the season.

 He played on trial for Kettering Town in September 2020 as he sought to regain full fitness.
 Later that month he signed for Southern Football League club Stratford Town.
-The 2020–21 season was again curtailed due to Covid-19 and in the summer of 2021 he dropped down a level to sign for Northern Premier League Division One Midlands side Bedworth United.
+The 2020–21 season was again curtailed due to Covid-19 and in the summer of 2021 he dropped down a level to sign for Northern Premier League Division One Midlands side Bedworth United, after a brief spell with Melton Town.
 He transferred to division rivals in February 2022 when he signed for Belper Town and was a part of the side that beat Chasetown 1–0 in the play-off final to earn promotion to the Premier Division.

+In the 2022-23 season, Muggleton played in the United Counties League for Quorn, Melton Town and Leicester St Andrews, as well as Farsley Celtic in the National League North.

+He joined Grantham Town for the 2023-24 season.